Here we cover the basics on how to use an infrared sauna

 Keep track of your time

 Time spent in front of near infrared lights will vary by person.
 For beginners, we recommend slowly introducing your body to the lights.
 Try starting with three to five minutes and increasing gradually per session.
 And we recommend avoiding too much time on your face and head area.
-Keep track of your time with each of our four red light arrays – there is a built in timer with the Sauna Comfy Classic, whereas you can use a smart plug with the Sauna Comfy Lite to track your time.
+Keep track of your time with each of our four red light arrays – there is a built in timer with the Sauna Comfy Classic.

 Build up your frequency overtime